-Monday, November 27 at noon Dena'ina Center, Anchorage, AK Every day, ANTHC staff provide life-changing health services and improve access to care for Alaska Native people around our state.
+Monday, November 27 at noon Dena'ina Center, Anchorage, AK

+Every day, ANTHC staff provide life-changing health services and improve access to care for Alaska Native people around our state.
 Please join ANTHC's Board of Directors and leadership team to learn more about our work at the ANTHC Annual meeting.
 To help offset travel costs, a \$500 travel reimbursement will be issued to each tribal government represented.

 For more information, call (907) 729-1915, visit anthc.org or look for updates in the mail.

 I already have IHS care at my Tribal health clinic.
 Why do I need health insurance?

 The Indian Health Service is not health insurance.
 IHS provides many services, but it may not cover all your health care needs.
 There may be times when you need certain care that is not covered under IHS services at our Tribal hospitals or health clinics.

 Many American Indian and Alaska Native people qualify for health insurance through Medicaid, Denali KidCare and the Health Insurance Marketplace.
 New health insurance options can give you the peace of mind knowing you are covered.
 When you have insurance, you can still get care from your Tribal health facility.
-Your Tribal health provider can bill your new insurance for services, making more health care resources available for more people.
+Your Indian health provider can bill your new insurance for services, making more health care resources available for more people.

 Do you want health insurance paid for you?

-The Tribally-Sponsored Health Insurance Program (T-SHIP) pays for health insurance for you if you qualify.
+The Tribally-Sponsored Health Insurance Program pays for health insurance for you if you qualify.

 Where can I get more information and sign up?

 Visit anthc.org/tship/contact to find the contact in your area.
 T-SHIP staff will see if you are eligible and help you with enrollment.

-Healthy Foods, Healthy Recipes: Seal Posole Seal is a great source of protein, iron and vitamin A.
+Healthy Foods, Healthy Recipes: Seal Posole

+Seal is a great source of protein, iron and vitamin A.

+SEAL POSOLE

+INGREDIENTS

+- 3 tablespoons olive or canola oil\

+- 2 pounds seal meat, cut into $\frac{1}{2}$ -inch cubes

+- 1 cup orange juice\

+- 2 teaspoons cumin, ground

+- 2 teaspoons chili powder

+- 4 cups water

+- 1 can (15 ounces) mixed vegetables\,

+- 1 can (15 ounces) hominy\, drained

+PREPARATION

-SEAL POSOLE INGREDIENTS 3 tablespoons olive or canola oil 2 pounds seal meat, cut into 1⁄2-inch cubes 1 cup orange juice 2 teaspoons cumin, ground 2 teaspoons chili powder 4 cups water 1 can (15 ounces) mixed vegetables, drained 1 can (15 ounces) hominy, drained PREPARATION Heat olive or canola oil in pan over medium heat; sear cubed seal meat.
-Add orange juice and continue heating until reduced by half.
-3.Add spices; when you can smell spices, add water and simmer for one hour.
-4.When seal is tender, add vegetables and hominy; stir to warm.
+- 1. Heat olive or canola oil in pan over medium heat; sear cubed seal meat. - 2.Add orange juice and continue heating until reduced by half. - 3.
+Add spices; when you can smel Heat olive or canola oil in pan over medium heat; sear cubed seal meat. - 4.
+When seal is tender, add vegetables and hominy; stir to warm.

 Seal is a delicacy among Alaska Native people who harvest it year round.
 Some prefer to hunt seal in the early spring when they are fattest and will render the most seal oil.

 The meat of a seal is a dark, redblack color and can be cooked in any regular meat dish, stewed, fried or eaten plain.
 Almost every part of the seal is eaten.

 Our vision is that Alaska Native people are the healthiest people in the world.
 Learn more at www.anthc.org.

-ALASKA NATIVE TRIBAL HEALTH CONSORTIUM